Baron Growth Fund: Latest Insights and Commentary

 CONTRIBUTORS

-- Shares of veterinary diagnostics leader IDEXX Laboratories, Inc. contributed to performance for the quarter after reporting better-than-expected financial results.
+- Veterinary diagnostics leader IDEXX Laboratories, Inc. contributed to performance after reporting better-than-expected financial results.
 Foot traffic to veterinary clinics in the U.S. remains under pressure, which has continued to hamper aggregate revenue growth.
-Despite macroeconomic challenges, IDEXX’s excellent execution has enabled the company to maintain strong performance.
-We believe competitive trends are outstanding, and we expect new proprietary innovations and field sales force expansion to be meaningful contributors to growth in 2025.
-We see increasing evidence that long-term secular trends around pet ownership and pet care spending have structurally accelerated, which should help support IDEXX’s long-term growth rate.
+Even so, IDEXX’s excellent execution has enabled the company to maintain strong performance.
+We believe IDEXX’s competitive trends are outstanding, and we expect new proprietary innovations and field sales force expansion to be meaningful contributors to growth this year.
+We see increasing evidence that long-term secular trends around pet ownership and pet care spending have structurally accelerated, which should support IDEXX’s long-term growth rate.

 DETRACTORS